 Reheating resistant starch

 Really the word diet needs to be totally banished from our thinking; none of them work because they are not sustainable.
-However, giving up starches has worked for a lot of people, but can you abandon bread, potatoes, corn and pasta for ever, and is it actually necessary?
+However, giving up starches has worked for a lot of people; but can you abandon bread, potatoes and corn for ever.
+And is it actually necessary?
+Pasta remains a thorny question.

 corn on the cob